The Emergence of Higher-Order Structure in Scientific and Technological Knowledge Networks: Methods

 \section{Methods}

-We begin this section by providing a brief overview of homology and persistent homology on networks.
-For a comprehensive overview of homology and its importance in algebraic topology, see \citet{hatcher2002algebraic}.
-Additionally, \citet{carlsson2009topology} and \citet{ghrist2008barcodes} both serve as excellent introductions to the field of applied topology and the usage of persistent homology therein, and \citet{aktas2019persistence} provides a review of these tools applied to complex networks.
-We finish this section by providing a description of the data used in this study and its associated network structure.
+We begin this section with a brief overview of homology and persistent homology on networks.
+For a comprehensive overview of homology and its importance in algebraic topology, see \citet{hatcher2002algebraic}. \citet{carlsson2009topology} and \citet{ghrist2008barcodes} give excellent introductions to applied topology and the usage of persistent homology therein. \citet{aktas2019persistence} reviews the application of these tools to complex networks.
+We conclude this section with a description of our data our approach to mapping scientific and technological knowledge networks.

-\subsection{Persistent Homology}
+\subsection{Persistent homology}